Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting: Method

 \section{Method}

 In this section, we first provide a brief overview of 3D Gaussian Splatting (\sref{sec:prelim}).
 Next, we introduce our overall framework, embedding-based deformation for Gaussians (\sref{sec:embedding}) and coarse-fine deformation scheme consisting of coarse and fine deformation functions (\sref{sec:deformation}).
-Finally, we present an efficient training strategy for faster convergence and higher performance (\sref{sec:training}).
+Finally, we present a local smoothness regularization for per-Gaussian embeddings to achieve better details on dynamic regions (\sref{sec:reg}).